Wind-Powered/RacerTime-Support/Terms-of-use.md

 ## 17. Apple-Specific Terms

 ### 17.1 Acknowledgement
-This agreement is between you and Ulises Navarro, not Apple Inc.
+This agreement is between you and Developer, not Apple Inc.

 ### 17.2 Scope of License
 License is non-transferable and limited to Apple devices you own.